electrode-io/electrode/packages/electrode-archetype-opt-karma/README.md

 # Electrode Archetype Option Karma

-This is a feature package that instructs [Electrode](https://github.com/electrode-io/electrode) to install Karma.
+This is a feature package for [Electrode](https://github.com/electrode-io/electrode) to enable testing with Karma, chai, enzyme, mocha, and sinon.

 ## Interactive Install